MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/configuration-options-for-the-office-2016-deployment-tool.md

 ### IgnoreProduct attribute (part of RemoveMSI element)

 If an ID is specified, that Windows Installer (MSI) product won't be uninstalled from the computer.
-Used instead of the All attribute.
+Use instead of the All attribute.

 Optional.